JoePassanante/WaveGame2019/README.md

 Project for SER225 team B3: Jamell Battle, Amanda Gil, Michael Medvedev, Aaron Paterson

 ## Course Description
-This course presents introductory software engineeringconcepts including group development, large-scale project work, and theoretical aspects of object-oriented programming.
+This course presents introductory software engineering concepts including group development, large-scale project work, and theoretical aspects of object-oriented programming.
 The course expands on material from previous courses.
 Professional behavior and ethics represent an important component of this course.